COMMUNITY LEADERSHIP PROGRAM

 ▶ Read Less

-This edition of the Marketing Smarts will bring two projects:
+This edition of the Marketing Smarts brings two projects:

 ● Hunger at Home: SJSU students develop materials for 4 branches of the nonprofit organization.